 WGN-TV CELEBRATES HISPANIC HERITAGE MONTH

 WGN-TV is Chicago’s Very Own source for news, sports and entertainment.
-WGN News programs more local news than any other Chicago TV station, and can be seen on WGN-TV, CLTV, WGNTV.com and the WGN-TV News and Live apps.
+WGN News programs more local news than any other Chicago TV station and can be seen on WGN-TV, CLTV, WGNTV.com and the WGN-TV News app.
+Get local weather on WGN-TV, CLTV, WGNTV.com and the WGN Weather app.
 WGN 9.2 is Chicago’s home of Tribune Broadcasting’s classic TV network Antenna TV and WGN 9.3 is Chicago’s This TV movie network affiliate.
+WGN 9.4 carries TBD, bringing the world of internet video to the TV screen.
 WGN-TV is a Tribune Broadcasting station.
 For more information on Chicago’s Very Own WGN-TV, go to WGNTV.com